ircv3/ircv3-specifications/extensions/message-tags.md

 Individual tag keys MUST only be used a maximum of once per message.
 Implementations receiving messages with more than one occurrence of a tag key name SHOULD disregard all but the final occurrence.

+Implementations MUST treat tag key names as opaque identifiers and MUST NOT perform any validation that would reject the message if an invalid tag key name is used.
+This allows future modifications to the tag key name format.

 Implementations MUST interpret empty tag values (e.g. `foo=`) as equivalent to missing tag values (e.g. `foo`).
 Specifications MUST NOT differentiate meaning between tags with empty and missing values.
 Implementations MAY normalise tag values by converting the empty form to the missing form, but MUST NOT convert values from missing to empty, to prevent size limit issues.

 ## Escaping values